Whether you are walking up above the cloud line, ski-touring, or backpacking – camping in winter can be a wonderful experience with the right gear.

 The mesh design keeps insects out and also allows for excellent ventilation.
 It is tee-pee-shaped and compatible with the Wild Haven Stove Tent.
 It also offers a quick setup – with your pole and four tent pegs.
 It is only 2.4 lbs and folds up small.
 It’s straightforward to carry around.

 This tent does not come with a burning stove or hot flue pipe.
-It’s recommended to purchase a stove jack to keep yourself and your campsite site from fire hazards.
+Purchasing a stove jack is recommended to keep yourself and your campsite site from fire hazards.
 You should set the tent up with a pole and leave a gap on all sides to allow airflow and prevent dew from forming on the tent walls.

 - Square tent 9.8ft (3m) side *4, 5.2ft (1.6m) height